All Episodes

 How much is enough?

-I've identified three things that are gonna have to happen to kill this.
+I've identified three things that are going to have to happen to kill this.

-Bring me Mike Tyson and women's boxing, bring me Lamarad James in basketball, give me a male famous player and girl.
+Bring me Mike Tyson in women's boxing, bring me Lamarad James in basketball.

 And that will end it.